creativecreature/sturdyc/README.md

 - Shard distribution
 - The size of the refresh buckets

+There are also distributed metrics if you're using the cache with a _distributed storage_, which adds the following metrics in addition to what we've seen above:

+- Distributed cache hits
+- Distributed cache misses
+- Distributed stale fallback

-All you have to do is implement the `MetricsRecorder` interface:
+All you have to do is implement one of these interfaces:

 ```go
 type MetricsRecorder interface {